 People take a Camino pilgrimage for many reasons.
 I was looking for a life reboot, while others, like Justin and Patrick from I’ll Push You, seek the challenge of it.
 For the 12 men in Footprints, it was an intensely spiritual journey designed to help them to face physical and psychological challenges.
 These men wanted to find out who they are in the face of God.

-Father Pedro organized the pilgrimage in anticipation of the 800 year anniversary of Saint Frances’ own Camino journey.
-The group walked the lovely Norte coastal route, taking plenty of stops for blessings, religious services and visits to relics.
+Father Sergio organized the pilgrimage in anticipation of the 800 year anniversary of Saint Frances’ own Camino journey.
+The group walked a mix of the lovely Norte coastal and Primitivo routes, taking plenty of stops for blessings, religious services and visits to relics.

 This movie about the Camino de Santiago would be really great for a spiritual person interested in the religious aspects of the Camino.
 The movie may be found on Netflix, but if it isn’t there, check their Facebook page for updates.

 “I’m ready to stop crying everyday…I’m ready to pack my bags and just walk…I’m ready.”Erin Dooley

 In this Camino documentary film, Erin Dooley has been knocked sideways by her husband’s betrayal and a subsequent divorce looming on the immediate horizon.
 She’s sad.
 She’s angry.
 She knows that her best way forward is to forgive him, but isn’t sure how to go about it.

 This documentary chronicles her 800 kilometer (500 mile) pathway to forgiveness on the Frances trail.
 This is a DIY project, which means that the sound is sometimes iffy and the wide angle of her video camera is disorienting at times.

 But the movie is worth watching for the thoughtful conversations that she has with other pilgrims.
 Listen to them talk about why and how to forgive, while following Erin’s own evolution on the Camino.